Classic Holiday Turkey (and Herb Brine)

 Holiday Turkey Planning –

-Lastly, make sure you have have a container to brine your turkey! – don’t worry I have step by step instructions on brining below but you will need a brining bag, large Tupperware container or something else that I haven’t thought of that will keep your turkey submerged in the brining liquid.
+You will need a brining bag, large Tupperware container or something else that I haven’t thought of that will keep your turkey submerged in the brining liquid.

 It helps balance the cooking between the breast meat and the dark meat.
 Breast meat can quickly become dry and overcooked while you wait for the dark meat to reach the safe temperature.
 Brining prevents that from happening.
 Brining solution is a 6% salt to liquid ratio.
 Yes there is math AND science.
-Luckily, I figured it all out for a 12lb turkey – see the brining recipe below.
+Luckily, I figured it all out for a 8-15lb turkey – see the brining recipe below.

 Holiday Turkey Brine